This is probably going to cause a constitutional crisis of epic proportions.

 The Democratic Party and its allies in the media have been pushing mail-in balloting, but voters who want to see Joe Biden elected and are willing to brave the health risks should consider showing up for early in-person voting.
 In-person ballots are far less susceptible to rejection over technical issues like security envelopes, they are counted immediately and they thus meet the December 14th deadline for certification.

 As my readers are aware, I do not support either Trump or Biden and will be voting third party, probably for the Greens, this fall.
 But I don’t support disenfranchisement either.
 I want everyone’s will to be expressed.

 No matter what happens, no matter who wins, American politics are about to become extremely dangerous.
 Democracy fails when the losing side refuses to accept the legitimacy of the winning side.
 That will certainly be the case this year.

-(Ted Rall (Twitter: @tedrall), the political cartoonist, columnist and graphic novelist, is the author of “Francis: The People’s Pope.”
+(Ted Rall (Twitter: @tedrall), the political cartoonist, columnist and graphic novelist, is the author of the biography “Political Suicide: The Fight for the Soul of the Democratic Party.”
 You can support Ted’s hard-hitting political cartoons and columns and see his work first by sponsoring his work on Patreon.)